As an international Business-to -Business Information Services Group, data and information is at the heart of what Informa does.

 Sensitive personal data

-If collecting or storing sensitive personal data such as information relating to health, beliefs or political affiliation, we typically ask for your explicit consent.
-However, there are some situations where it will not be possible to request consent, such as if you have an accident at one of our events.
+If collecting or storing sensitive personal data, such as information relating to health, beliefs or political affiliation, we typically ask for your explicit consent.
+When attending an event, special categories of data may be collected including dietary requirements that may imply specific religious beliefs or a medical condition and any physical or mental disability or impairment you may disclose to us.
+We use this information for certain activities including providing hospitality that is suitable for the attendees of our events.
+There are however, some situations where it will not be possible to request consent, such as if you have an accident at one of our events.
 If this does occur, we will ensure your privacy rights are protected.

 Children’s personal data